FarinaMatteo/zero/README.md

 ## Acknowledgements
 Parts of this repository are based on [TPT](https://github.com/azshue/TPT), [RLCF](https://github.com/mzhaoshuai/RLCF), [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning) and [CoOp](https://github.com/KaiyangZhou/CoOp) repositories.
 Huge thx to all authors!
+Favicon credits [here](https://www.flaticon.com/free-icons/wizard).

 ## Contacts
 Please do not hesitate to file an issue or to contact me at `m.farina@unitn.it`.
 I'll do my best to help!